 1824 – The first history of the town was published: The History of Hastings, by Mr WG Moss, who had come to the town to recover his health.
 The book’s map showed the Bourne stream still open north of the Creek, and covered over to the south of it.
 There was a group of four windmills on the West Hill.
 The town had started spreading westward, as far as the Priory Stream, with development also taking place in gardens in the Old Town.

 1824-28 – Pelham Crescent and St Mary in the Castle Church were built for Thomas Pelham, the Earl of Chichester.
-He owned Hastings Castle and the land along the shore in front of it, and from 1818 saw an opportunity to develop that land to house the new ‘discriminating population’ of the Hastings.
+He owned Hastings Castle and the land along the base of the cliff in front of it, and from 1818 saw an opportunity to develop that land to house the new ‘discriminating population’ of the Hastings.
 He first built Pelham Place, a terrace of seven large houses, just to the west of the end of George Street.
 Then he decided to extend the terrace to create Pelham Crescent and the church.
 By 1823 he had commissioned the well-known architect Joseph Kay (1775-1847) to carry out the scheme, which involved removing much of the cliff and a large part the castle.
 At the same time the Earl carried out a partial excavation and rebuilding of parts of the castle, which his family owned from 1591 to 1951.
 Below the castle, a semi-underground shopping arcade was built first, followed by part of the crescent of grand town houses above and behind the arcade.
 The arcade opened in mid-August 1825, although it was not quite complete.
 The centrepiece of the crescent was St Mary in the Castle Church, a proprietary chapel, the creation of which was given royal assent in May 1825.
 It was consecrated on 28 January 1828.
 The church’s first incumbent was the Rev William Wallinger, who lived in Castledown House (now demolished), and its cemetery was alongside the commemorative Wallingers Walk, off Castle Hill Road.
-The east side of the crescent was completed in that year, and work was also then under way on a terrace of similar houses immediately to the west of the crescent, forming the new Breeds Place.
+The east side of Pelham Crescent was completed in 1828, as was the terrace of six similar houses immediately to the west of the crescent, forming Breeds Place.
 They were built by James Lansdell, a Battle builder who married Martha Breeds of the influential local Breeds family.
 The church became parochial in 1884, and ceased being used as such in 1970.
 Hastings Council acquired it in 1990.
 Also in the mid-1820s a group of eight large houses called Beach Terrace was built on the beach in front of Pelham Crescent.
 The ownership of all the beach from the Old Town to the Priory Stream was uncertain, and members of the local establishment, in the form of Hastings Council, would give their mates permission to buy a space and build something on it, even though the Council could not prove it owned that piece of land.
 This happened with many properties built near the sea in this area in the coming years.
 Beach Terrace became the most controversial ‘near-squat’, however, as it stood directly in front of the crescent from which residents were expecting to have good seaviews.
 The terrace survived an early campaign to have it demolished and much battering by the sea through the 19th century, until it was removed for the seafront improvements around 1930.

 1824 March 1 – The Sussex Advertiser reported that on February 23 the ‘principal inhabitants of Hastings’ held a meeting at the town hall and agreed that a ‘certain number of watchmen, properly armed and accoutred’ should be appointed ‘for the prevention of a repetition of nocturnal depredations, robberies etc and for the protection of property in cases of fire or other accidents’.
 A force was raised by private subscription consisting of nine men.
 The 1820s were a time of high unemployment and a military crackdown on the the smuggling industry in which many local working class people were involved.
 Robbing the large number of upper-class visitors and lodgers in the town was an alternative income.